hapax/hapax.github.io/assets/visual-qft.md

 As a simple example, our $d =2$ example above shows that $\text{QFT}_2 = H$, the Hadamard matrix.
-We could finish the tutorial here if we liked, but in the next few sections, we'll outline a few interesting features of the QFT, including a neat geometrical interpretation, some factorization results, and finally, algorithms for performing the QFT on a quantum computer.
+We could finish the tutorial here if we liked, but in the next few sections, we'll outline some features of the QFT, including a neat geometrical interpretation, some factorization results, and finally, algorithms for performing the QFT on a quantum computer.